leyriel/dev-env-dokcer-nginx/README.md

 7. [Use Docker Commands](#use-docker-commands)

    When running, you can use docker commands for doing recurrent operations.

+8. Install mysql_pdo into the docker php container sudo docker exec -it [container_name] docker-php-ext-install pdo pdo_mysql

 ___